 When I started blogging, everyone used an RSS reader and your RSS feed was the way of getting your new content in front of people.
 The use of RSS has dwindled, at least for us because the readership here on Yoast has quadrupled over the last 2 years but the number of RSS subscribers is now less than 1/4th of what it was 2 years ago, let alone the traffic.

-We had passionate discussion about full-length RSS versus summaries in those days.
-Full length would mean people could read your content but would not get to your website, meaning you’d have less ad views, if that was how you made money.
-On the other hand, especially tech savvy people preferred full length RSS because it was easier to read.
-In fact, I think a lot of people who still use RSS still do prefer full length RSS.
-There’s just so few left.
+We had a passionate discussion about full-length RSS versus summaries in those days.
+Full length would mean people could read your content but would not get to your website, meaning you’d have fewer ad views if that was how you made money.
+On the other hand, especially tech-savvy people preferred full-length RSS because it was easier to read.
+In fact, I think a lot of people who still use RSS still do prefer full-length RSS.
+There are just so few left.

 RSS and SEO